MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-merge.md

 ![merge-experiment-datasource-dropdown.png](media/merge-experiment-datasource-dropdown.png)

   - First we will consider to edit the **Attribute Source** part.
 This part specifies all the matched entities that include values for the *Name* attribute. we can see that by default, all these sources are selected and hence values for the *Name* attribute are taken into consideration from all three sources.
-If we wish **not** to consider one or more of the sources we will **unselect** them.
+If we wish **not** to consider one or more of the sources we will **unselect** them:

+  [final 10]

   - Second, we will consider to edit the **Merge Policy** part.
 This part specifies only the sources that were selected within **Attribute Source**.
 Here we will prioritize those sources: If we think for example that *Dynamics WiFidata* includes the most accurate data about *Names*, than in the panel shown above, we will first change the policy from **default** to **ordered** and then click the arrow sign next to *Salesforce Sales Data*.
 As a result *Salesforce Sales Data* will move to first priority while *Dynamics WiFidata* will move to second priority when pulling values for the *Name* attribute.

+  [final 11]

   - Lastly, hit **Save** at the top right corner of this panel.

-## Step 4: Manually adding a merged attribute**:
+## Step 4: Manually adding a merged attribute:
 Adding a merged attribute is available via the **Add Attribute** option as shown below:

 > [!div class="mx-imgBorder"]